-Note 5: The payment should be made for the CTIL to be renewed.
+Note 4: The payment should be made for the CTIL to be renewed.
 However, separate CTIL/CTX renewal application should be made for each protocol sharing the same CTIL/CTX.
-Application for CTIL/CTX renewal can be made within 6 months before the licence expiration date.
+Application for CTIL/CTX renewal can be made within 6 months before the CTIL/CTX expiration date.
 All successful applications will be granted a renewal period of 3 years.
-However, the start date of the renewed licence will depend on the completed document submitted based on the following scenarios.
+However, the start date of the renewed CTIL/CTX will depend on the completed document submitted based on the following scenarios:

-- Complete application accepted between 1 to 6 months BEFORE the expiration date, the start date of renewed licence will be continuous from the current licence. - Complete application accepted within 1 month BEFORE the expiration date, the start date of renewed licence will be subjected to the date of approval, i.e. the date might not be continuing from the current licence. - Complete application accepted within 3 months AFTER the expiration date, the application will only be accepted with valid justification.
-Once accepted and later approved, the start date of renewed licence will be one working day after the date of approval. - Application received accepted AFTER 3 months from the expiration date will not be processed.
-Applicant is advised to submit it as new CTIL application if necessary.
-(Refer to 4.3)
+- Complete application accepted between 1 and 6 months and BEFORE the expiration date.
+The start date of renewed CTIL/CTX will be continuous from the current CTIL/CTX. - Complete application accepted within 1 month BEFORE the expiration date.
+The start date of renewed CTIL/CTX will be subjected to the date of approval, i.e. the date might not be continuing from the current CTIL/CTX.

+- Complete application accepted within 3 months AFTER the expiration date.
+The application will only be accepted with a valid justification.
+Once accepted and later approved, the start date of renewed CTIL/CTX will be one working day after the date of approval. - Complete application accepted AFTER 3 months from the expiration date will not be processed.
+The applicant is advised to submit it as a new CTIL/CTX application if necessary.
+(Refer to Section 4.3)